Arthur276/AnimeData/README.md

 ### Does another JSON file is compatible ?

-watchdata uses metadata, and corruped metadata stops the tool from loading the data.
+showdata uses metadata, and corruped metadata stops the tool from loading the data.

-The watchdata loading-friendly files are :
+The showdata loading-friendly files are :

-* watchdata_source.json : source file of the database
+* showdata_source.json : source file of the database
-* watchdata_local.json : custom file, similar to the source file but containing custom data from an series manager.
+* showdata_local.json : custom file, similar to the source file but containing custom data from an series manager.

-The watchdata saving-friendly files is:
+The showdata saving-friendly files is:

-* watchdata_local.json : custom file used to save anime's custom data from a compatible anime manager.
+* showdata_local.json : custom file used to save anime's custom data from a compatible anime manager.